Drinking until you blackout leads to more than hangovers. Learn the risks of blacking out, symptoms & treatment options

 - Damaged property

-For example, the next morning, the drinker could find themselves in jail for a crime they don’t remember committing, or they could end up being the victim of a sexual assault.
+A person who drank until they blacked out could find themselves in jail for a crime they don’t remember committing, or they could realize they were the victim of a sexual assault.

-A blackout is a complete, or en bloc, period of amnesia, in which the brain does not form new long-term memories.
-People who have blacked out cannot remember where they were or what happened to them after they began drinking, and sometimes may even wake up in a strange place or with a strange person.
+A blackout is a complete (en bloc) period of amnesia in which the brain does not form new long-term memories.
+People who black out cannot remember where they were or what happened to them after they began drinking.
+Sometimes, they may wake up in a strange place or with a person they don’t know.

-Partial, or fragmentary, alcohol-induced amnesia — when a person can remember bits and pieces of the time period but not the full experience — is often called a brownout.
+Partial alcohol-induced amnesia is often called a brownout.
+This is when a person can remember bits and pieces of the drinking episode but not the full experience.

 What Causes Blackouts When Drinking?

-Research shows alcohol can begin affecting a person’s memory after they have had only one or two drinks.
-The more a person drinks the more alcohol impairs their memory.
-Blackouts are most closely linked to the drinker’s blood alcohol content.
-A brownout or a blackout can occur at a BAC of around 0.14% to 0.17% BAC, but it’s considered very likely at .20% BAC.
+Research shows alcohol can begin affecting a person’s brain after only one or two drinks.
+The more a person drinks, the more alcohol impairs their memory.
+Blackouts are most closely linked to a person’s blood alcohol content.
+A brownout or a blackout can occur at a BAC of around 0.16%.
+Drinking alcohol while taking anti-anxiety medications can also cause blackouts at a lower BAC.

 Factors that impact a person’s BAC include: